Azure/azure-sdk-for-python/scripts/check_change_log/README.md

 2.Please make sure your docker is running on your computer.

-3.Open your powershell and enter the path of the script. like `\xx\check_change_log\`
+3.Open your powershell and step in path where the script is in

 4.Install the dependency
 ```bash
 pip install -r requirements.txt
 ```

-5.Execute it with the following command in your powershell:
+5.Run command in your powershell:
 ```
 python main.py
 ```